Risk Disclosures

 Trading Hours May Not Align

 The market for many digital assets operates on a global, twenty-four hour basis.
-Therefore, your and our hours of operation, during which you and we may transact in and value digital asset derivatives transactions, calculate margin and settlement amounts, issue margin calls and settle collateral delivery or return amounts, may not conform to the hours during which the underlying digital assets are most traded.
+Therefore, your and our hours of operation, during which you and we may transact in and value digital asset derivatives transactions, calculate margin and settlement amounts, issue margin calls and settle collateral delivery or return amounts, may not conform to the hours during which the underlying digital assets are most traded or align to market hours associated with more traditional financial products.
 To the extent this occurs, significant changes in digital asset prices as well as market, economic and political conditions due to reasons beyond our control, and thus the value of digital asset transactions and the amount of credit exposure they create between us, may take place during times when it may be difficult for you to monitor or react to them.

 Digital asset markets that operate continuously may also impact digital asset derivative transactions.
 For example, derivatives transactions typically rely upon the underlying asset market having conventional times during which valuations are established, such as an official closing price at the end of a business day.
 This concept would not apply to digital asset markets that operate on a twenty-four hour basis.
 Furthermore, while some digital asset trading venues may publish prices at a certain time or across a certain period, these times or windows are typically not intrinsically tied to any circumstances regarding underlying market activity (such as the availability of trading or trading volume).
 This may lead to uncertainty as to how and when valuation of a digital asset will be ascertained for purposes of a digital asset derivative.